santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/Azure-SQL-Managed-Instance-&-SQL-Server-on-VM-Database.md

 4) Verify if the customer has the SSL Certificate installed in SQL Server Configuration Manager as requested?

-5) Verify SQL Server opened TCP/1433 or 3342 port (Check VM Networking NSG Rules)
+5) Verify SQL Server opened TCP/1433 or 3342 port (Check Firewall rule and VM Networking NSG Rules)

 6) Verify SQL Server TLS 1.2 is enabled